grinnell-cs/csc151-images/pages/syllabus.md

 ## Help, collaboration, academic honesty, and academic integrity

-To help expedite your learning, you can rely on me, our class mentor, and your peers as outlets in this course.
+To help expedite your learning, you can rely on me, our class mentor, and your peers as resources in this course.

 ### The Instructor, course staff, and other resources